Welcome to the future of printing!

 What is the cost to have a project printed?

 The charge is 10 cents per gram.
-Patrons who do not pick up their finished projects within one week will have the cost billed to their membership card.
+Members who do not pick up their finished projects within one week will have the cost billed to their membership card.